 The Jewish temple tax

 Nehemiah introduced an annual one-third shekel tax for running and maintenance of the temple (Neh 10:32f).
 This was later increased to a half shekel, which was worth about two denarius, the equivalent of two day’s wages.
 All Jewish males, except the priests, were liable to pay this tax, but it was mostly only the Pharisees who did so.
-After the destruction of the temple during the Jewish war in A.D.
-70 and destruction of the temple, Vespasian extended this tax liability to include women and children, and it was to be paid instead to the temple of Jupiter in Rome.
+After the destruction of the temple during the Jewish war in AD 70, Vespasian extended this tax liability to include women and children, and it was to be paid instead to the temple of Jupiter in Rome.

 Jesus was asked by the collectors of the temple tax whether he had paid this tax (Mt 17:24).
 He told the disciples go fishing, and that the first fish they caught would have a coin in its mouth.
 Enough money for the tax for two people was found in the mouth of a fish (v27).
 The coin was probably a stater, worth four drachmae.